 An acidic build-up can occur with pain in the muscles or joints.
 In this case use the Nat Phos to neutralize the pH and Calc Sulph to protect the cell membrane integrity to prevent more cell death due to exposure to the acid.
 Finally, Silicea will help to clear the connective tissues.

 If you are an astrologer, you will notice a sequence starting in Capricorn, following the zodiac allocations of the salts back to Sagittarius.
-For Aura-Soma practitioners, this is the colour sequence from Royal Blue, around the colour wheel and back to Blue.
+For Aura-Soma enthusiasts, this is the colour sequence starting from Royal Blue, around the colour wheel and back to Blue.